JuliaLang/julia/doc/manual/stacktraces.rst

 Error handling
 --------------

-While having easy access to information about the current state of the callstack can be helpful in many places, the most obvious application is in error handling and debuggin.
+While having easy access to information about the current state of the callstack can be helpful in many places, the most obvious application is in error handling and debugging.

 ::